 Step 3 : integrate the license server into the distribution platform

 When a user is acquiring a publication, the provider’s platform must generate a license request and pass the necessary information to the LCP server, retrieve the license, and return it to the calling system.
-Encrypted content may be fetched directly from the provider’s storage or throught a reverse-proxy server depending the architecture of the provider’s platform.
+Encrypted content may be fetched directly from the provider’s storage or through a reverse-proxy server, depending the architecture of the provider’s platform.
 Events related to the evolution of the license (register, renew, return) will be directly handled by the LSD server.

-Step 4 : test the integration
+Step 4 : check the “test” integration